 - If you had radiation therapy, a copy of the treatment summary

-- If you had chemotherapy or other medicines, a list of your drugs, drug doses, and when you took them
+- If you were treated with chemotherapy, monoclonal antibodies, or other medicines, a list of your drugs, drug doses, and when you took them

 The doctor may want copies of this information for his records, but always keep copies for yourself.

 Last Medical Review: 07/31/2013